ItaHeld90/docs/docs/csharp/iterators.md

 methods.

 The C# language provides
-features for both these scenarios.
+features for all these scenarios.
 This article provides an overview of those features.

 This tutorial has multiple steps.
 After each step, you can run the application and see the progress.
 You can also [view or download the completed sample](https://github.com/dotnet/samples/blob/main/csharp/iterators) for this topic.
 For download instructions, see [Samples and Tutorials](../samples-and-tutorials/index.md#view-and-download-samples).